rpetit3/assembly-scan/README.md

 Many FASTA files are available in the _test_ directory.
 These include an uncompressed complete phiX174 genome and a compressed _Staphylococcus aureus_ assembly.
-This script reads the input and outputs summary statistics in JSON format to STDOUT.
+This script reads the input and outputs summary statistics in tab-delimited format to STDOUT.

 ### Uncompressed